 6. Tweak the elevator pitch as you go.

-As already mentioned, you may need to create multiple pitches based on the audience you have in front of you.
-Knowing your audience is key to success, and with time you’ll get better at adjusting the message to fit the audience’s needs.
+As mentioned, you may need to create multiple pitches based on the audience you have in front of you.
+Knowing your audience is key to success, and with time you’ll get better at adjusting the message to fit their needs.

 7. Practice makes perfect.